xhajnal/video_bees/README.md

 Each user-guided decision is saved (in a pickled dictionary) and in the next run automatically used.
 Currently, to change the saved decision, the only way is to find the auxiliary file of the respective csv file and manually edit/delete the item.

+### FULL-GUIDED
+After the analysis is done, if there are still more traces than there should be, a part in which all gaps and overlaps are being shown in a guided setup are shown at this point - full-guided.
+In comparison with the guided version, here, there are no heuristics on which pair or triplet of traces to take, it simply starts at the start of the video and continues in a one-by-one fashion till the end of the video.

+Like in the previous guided decision, all the decisions made here are being stored and reused later if rerun.

 ## WHAT DAVE DOES